jeffnyman/quendor/DEVNOTES.md

 It seems like some of this could be factored into a common method.

-- Height and Width defaults for config

-I currently return 0 if there is no value.
-But that might imply a 0 width / height.
-Should this instead return "None" in those cases.
-The typing gets challenging here.

 - Terp num default for config.

 I currently return "" if there is no value.
 But this is an int, much like the height and width.
 Should I treat it accordingly?